 - Blood clotting disorders

 - Drug Abuse

 All of the above conditions are contraindicators for oral surgery and your cardiologist and periodontist may refuse to go through with your procedure if any of these are present.

-Very elderly patients, above the age of 85 years, may also be advised against surgery, as they tend to have many conditions putting them at risk.
+Older adults, above the age of 85 years, may not be eligible for oral surgery, as they tend to have many conditions putting them at risk.